statamic/v2-docs/content/collections/docs/environments.md

 title: Environments
 id: 0b47d058-a8cc-41ec-9938-b9ef68c03d8d
 overview: >
-  Sometimes is beneficial to have different settings depending on where you are running the site.
+  Sometimes it's beneficial to have different settings depending on where you are running the site.
 For instance, enabling debug mode when in development, but not in production.
 ---

 ## The .env file